 The colorful Piazza Alberica

 Piazza Alberica is a beautiful square surrounded by Baroque Palazzi with the statue of Maria Beatrice D’Este on top of the fountain in the middle.
 The square, symbol of the town, is also the main center for the social life, and the place where people get relaxed drinking a glass of wine or socialize having an espresso.

 The Duomo is dated back to 12th century, with a splendid two colors marble façade.
 The church is equipped with an extraordinary gothic rose window.
 The bell tower, dated on the 14th century, is similar to the typical Ligurian bell tower.

 The Accademia delle Belle Arti

 The Accademia delle Belle Arti is the hotbed of young artists who came from all over the world.
-The Accademia started enrolling students for painting, sculpture and architecture on 1757, thanks to Maria Teresa Cybo Malaspina, Duchess of Massa Carrara and Princess of Carrara.
+The Accademia started enrolling students for painting, sculpture, and architecture in 1757, thanks to Maria Teresa Cybo Malaspina, Duchess of Massa Carrara and Princess of Carrara.
 On 1810 Elisa Bonaparte donated the palace that today hosts the Accademia.
 The building was an ancient fortress dated back to 1187 and has a lovely Renaissance courtyard, where many student plaster works of the 19th century are exposed.

 Do not miss one of the temporary art exhibits at Palazzo Cucchiari, a beautiful nineteenth-century residence with lovely frescoes on the walls, ceilings decorated with papier mâché, sparkling marbles and decorations in precious cypress wood